 The title track is a perfect example.
 Gentle piano chords float over a soft but churning rhythm track, sounding like faraway machinery.
 Ben Gibbard’s voice comes in, draped in reverb and echo, so close to us we can hear his every breath.
 “The Atlantic was born today, and I’ll tell you how…” The music builds in power, electric guitar mixed equal with the vocal, and equally reverberating, with a synth drone behind it all, slowly growing louder.

 The lyrics tell a metaphorical story of an ocean suddenly appearing between the singer and his lover.
 We can’t tell whether he’s talking about physical distance in a stylized way, or emotional distance in a metaphorical way, but we know it’s painful.
-“I found it less like a lake, and more like a moat / The rhythm of my footsteps crossing flatlands to your door have been silenced forevermore / The distance is quite simply much too far for me to row / It seems farther than ever before.”
+“I thought it less like a lake, and more like a moat / The rhythm of my footsteps crossing flatlands to your door have been silenced forevermore / The distance is quite simply much too far for me to row / It seems farther than ever before.”
 Then the drums come in, and a ritual chant: “I need you so much closer.”
 Over and over again.
 “So come on, come on…” Over and over in grand, layered chorus.
 This tour de force lasts for eight minutes of increasing intensity, simultaneously wrenching and elevating.

 Then there’s the breathtaking “We Looked Like Giants.”
 Surrounded by a turbulent, crashing riff, Gibbard reminisces about a mutual coming of age, where “I’d brave those mountain passes / And you’d skip your early classes / And we’d learn how our bodies worked.”
 The memory is achingly sweet, a time of closeness that’s never been matched in his life since.
 And now he feels completely alienated from it: “God damn the black night, with all its foul temptations / I’ve become what I always hated, when I was with you then.”
 That distance, combined with the vividness of the memory, underscores the narrator’s tragedy.